languagetool-org/languagetool/README.md

 #### How to build from source

-Before start: you will need to clone from GitHub (warning, 300+ MB download) and install Java 8 and Apache Maven
+Before start: you will need to clone from GitHub (warning, 300+ MB download) and install Java 8 and Apache Maven.

-In root project folder run:
+In the root project folder, run:

     mvn clean test